alionnet/step_entity_tree_displayer/README.md

 References are displayed in numerical order, and not in the order they actually appear in the STEP file.
 This is due to the use of sets and maps as a way to provide quicker access to information, since indexes would not mean anything in a vector.

 For files with a few thousands or more entities, your standard output may not have enough lines to display all of them (And even then it is quite hard to find what you are looking for).
-I would advise that you redirect the output to a txt file so everything is available.
+I would advise that you redirect the output to a text file so everything is available.

 Optimization measures have been taken, so SetD should be usable on large files without requiring an unreasonnable amount of time.
 From my testing, a file of 80 000 lines took around 15 seconds to compute, but if you go too far above I can't guarantee a 'fast' output.
+Keep in mind that a huge output will also take some time to write.